Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 IKEv2/IPSec: Often used on mobile VPN apps, as it handles switching between WiFi and mobile data without disconnecting.

-c.
-Change Your DNS Settings
+Change DNS Settings

 VPN providers may operate their own DNS servers to keep your DNS requests private from your ISP.
 These servers are responsible for translating website domain names into IP addresses.

-Other VPNs may use public DNS servers or, worse, use your ISPs default DNS servers or an unknown third-party provider.
+Other VPNs may use public DNS servers or, worse, use your ISP’s default DNS servers or an unknown third-party provider.

 Try changing your DNS server if your VPN gives you the option, as it may improve the stability of your connection.